OPEnSLab-OSU/SSLClient/TrustAnchors.md

 ### HTTPS

 For HTTPS, there a couple of tools you can use.
 Ordered from easiest to hardest:
-* [This website, written to simplify the creation of trust anchor headers](https://openslab-osu.github.io/bearssl-certificate-utility/).
+* This website, written to simplify the creation of trust anchor headers: https://openslab-osu.github.io/bearssl-certificate-utility/.
 Simply plug and play.
 * [pycert_bearssl](./tools/pycert_bearssl/pycert_bearssl.py), a command line utility based on a [pycert](https://learn.adafruit.com/introducing-the-adafruit-wiced-feather-wifi/pycert-dot-py).
 You will need to install Python 3, and follow the instructions in the [pycert_bearssl.py file](./tools/pycert_bearssl/pycert_bearssl.py).
 You'll want to use the `pycert_bearssl.py download` command once the utility is set up.
 * The `brssl` command line utility, included in the [BearSSL source](https://bearssl.org/gitweb/?p=BearSSL;a=blob_plain;f=tools/brssl.h;hb=HEAD).
 You will need to compile this file yourself.